 End Guided Access

-Once Guided Access is enabled, anyone trying to leave the specific app you’ve locked it to will receive a message telling them to triple-click the home or side button to exit.
-If they don’t know the passcode, they won’t be able to exit Guided Access and mess with any other apps or settings on your phone.
-Guided Access also disables notifications while in use.
+Once Guided Access is enabled, anyone trying to leave the locked app will receive a message telling them to triple-click the Home or Side button to exit.
+If they don’t know the passcode, they won’t be able to exit Guided Access.
+This mode also disables notifications while in use.